 A Training Summary is an aggregate of all of your professional development activities during a particular fiscal year.
 A Training Summary is extremely useful for both staff and supervisors when conducting an annual performance review, and in developing a learning plan.

-- College Credit: Effective July, 2007, an employee in Meet & Confer, ESP, CEBA, or Campus Police can apply college credits toward their professional development.
+College Credit earned by an employee in Meet & Confer, APSS, CEBA, or Campus Police can apply toward their professional development.
 The hours of professional development for a college course are calculated by taking the number of hours a week the course meets multiplied by the number of weeks the course took place.

 - Example: Course A meets for 2 hours Mondays and Wednesdays for 10 weeks.
 2 X 2 (two days a week) = 4 hours X 10 weeks = 40 hours of professional development.